Over the years, I’ve been known to write things.

 A satirical critique of the design of the Cars universe.

-This piece got hundreds of comments (now turned off) and was enormously controversial.
+hundreds of comments (now turned off) and was enormously controversial.

 It was also copied by Roger Ebert a few weeks later when he wrote a satirical critique of the Transformers universe with the same premise.